ethanhuang13/apple-coming-soon/README.md

 # Apple's Coming Soon
-Checklist of features Apple announced but not available yet.
+Checklist of products/features Apple announced but not available or still in beta.
 Ordered by announcements.

 ## 2018-04-02
 - [ ] Xcode 9.4 beta